nfsn/easy-le-dns-01/README.md

 All set!
 ```

+This module supports the issuance of wildcard certificates.
+In that case, the filename will have the asterisk replaced with an underscore, e.g.
+`data/_.example.org.pem`.

 ## Stability

 Although it is built on strong fundamentals, this module is brand new.
 There may be some rough edges, bugs, and missing features.
 Please report any issues you find.